Questions, questions, questions...

 My child loves camp!
 Can I register him/her for more than one session?

 For parents of children who are participating in our camp for the first time, we reccomend registering them for one session only.
-If you child still wishes to participate in more than one session, then please note that for Camp Artemusik for 5-15 year-olds, the 1st and 3rd session shows will be the same, as well as the 2nd and 4th session shows.
-Therefore, in order to make sure that your child doesn't have to repeat the same show, we suggest registering for camps 1 and 2, 2 and 3, 3 and 4, or 1 and 4.
+If you child still wishes to participate in more than one session, then please note that for Camp Artemusiki (4-6 years old) and Camp Artemusik for 7-12 year-olds, the 1st and 3rd session shows will be the same.
+Therefore, in order to make sure that your child doesn't have to repeat the same show, we suggest registering for camps 1 and 2 OR 2 and 3.

 Is the camp really bilingual?